oalekseev/SchemaRepo/README.md

 This is a bot guide to service manuals and equipment diagrams.
 It provides search and navigation capabilities and files downloading.

-It uses postgres database to store all entities like sections, brands and models.
+It uses Postgres database to store all entities like sections, brands and models.

 Service manuals and equipment diagrams files are stored in file system and their paths saves in DB.